merr-me/DeepLocal/README.md

 DeepLocal selects gemma3:12b by default.
 You can change the model from the menu at the top right.
 Note: gpt-oss:120b-cloud may not be available on all local installations; in that case use gemma3:12b or one of the other listed models.

-# 🚀 Installation (end users)

-Download the installer from the Releases section.

-Run the setup.

-Launch DeepLocal (it stays in the tray): double-click the 🌎 icon to open/close.

-In Options ⚙️ you can enable Start with Windows.

 # 🧑‍💻 Build from source
 ```bash